 #7 – Speech, Inking, & Typing

-This section of the Privacy settings controls how you can use your voice to talk to Cortana, or applications you download from the Windows Store.
+These sections of the Privacy dashboard settings control how you can use your voice to talk to Cortana, or certain applications you download from the Windows Store.
 It also uses your voice input to improve Microsoft’s cloud-based speech services.
 (So, yep.
 It sends your voice samples to the cloud.)

 It also controls if Windows uses your typing history (and handwriting patterns on Surface devices and other tablets) to create a local user dictionary, which is supposed to make better text-entry suggestions for you.